-Is it better to resting the day before a track meet?
+Is it better to rest the day before a race?

 Rest the day before a track meet for distance or sprinters?

-Personally, I don’t think you should rest before a meet even if your distance or a sprinter.
-Because the day before a meet you should have been carb-loading, so you already have a lot of energy.
+Personally, I don’t think you should rest before a meet, even if you distant or a sprinter.
+Because the day before a meet, you should have been carb-loading, so you already have a lot of energy.

-A day before a meet you should at least do a small temp run or a recovery pace run, stretch for a while so you won’t be sore, and to be sure to eat right.
+A day before a meet, you should at least do a small temp run or a recovery pace run, stretch for a while so you won’t be sore, and be sure to eat right.

 I haven’t done any track meets, only long-distance running – so I cannot say.